amengelbrecht/Parallel-Image-Classifier/README.md

 # Recyling-Classifier
-Classify waste materials by recycling type.
+Classify images with a parallel convolutional network.